aisamuel/Poor-Man-s-Twitter/README.md

 # Introduction

-The goal of this project is to provide minimalist twitter application using Vue js and Django Rest Framework
+The goal of this project is to provide minimalist twitter application using Vue js and Django Rest Framework.

 ### Existing virtualenv